 Many suggest that you can only be approved for one Capital One card every six months (it doesn’t matter whether it’s personal or business).
 However, there are several data points of people being instantly approved despite having picked up another Capital One card more recently than that.
-Heck, I was recently approved for the Capital One Spark Cash Plus (review) several weeks after being approved for the Venture X.
+Heck, I was approved for the Capital One Spark Cash Plus (review) within several weeks of being approved for the Venture X.

 There has also in the past been a rumor that you typically can’t have more than two Capital One personal credit cards at a time (excluding co-brand cards).
 There are many data points suggesting that this is no longer a policy (with several people reporting getting more than two cards), so personally, I wouldn’t put much weight on that.

 I’d say that’s all good news — it doesn’t seem like there are any hard-and-fast rules around Capital One card approvals in this case.